Physical-Mobility In The Pedestal

 NPS

-Before presenting your boat tickets with either pedestal or crown reservations to the rangers, visitors must place certain restricted items inside rented lockers.
+Before presenting your ferry tickets with either pedestal or crown access to the rangers, visitors must place certain restricted items inside rented lockers.
 Click here for a list of restricted items to consider leaving home or checking into a locker.
 Lockers require a 25 cent (1 U.S. Quarter) deposit to operate.
 Once items have been secured, visitors make their way to the secondary security building to proceed through airport-style security.

 The entrance to the monument is through large doors which enter into Fort Wood.